Today: 3 August, 2025

 Cotton Clothes

 Cotton is durable, so most blood stain removal methods work well.
-Use cold water, hydrogen peroxide , or enzyme cleaners like Zout, then launder normally. check the stain before drying to ensure it’s gone.
+Use cold water, hydrogen peroxide , or enzyme cleaners like Zout, then launder normally. check the stain before drying to ensure its gone.

 Denim Jeans